 Add spicier microgreens such as leek or radish for added kick!

 Microgreens add loads of vitamins and are a great way to add fiber to your morning smoothie.
 Blend a cup of fresh fruit, microgreens, water/yogurt/or milk, chia seeds, and honey.

 Tip: Freeze leftover microgreens from harvested trays to add to smoothies.

 Micro Arugula, Basil, Radish and many other varieties can be made into amazing pesto.
 This is also a great way to use up an unsold tray or can be used as an added-value product for your microgreens business.

 Simple Arugula Microgreen Pesto

-Combine and blend in food processor, stores for up to a week in refrigerator, or frozen for about a week.
+Combine and blend in food processor, stores for up to a week in refrigerator, or frozen for about a six months.

 Make fresh juice from microgreens.
 Pea shoots, broccoli, wheatgrass, and kale microgreens are commonly juiced.
 Add lemon to your fresh juice for added enjoyment.

 Tip: If you don't own a juicer, blend greens with water in a high powered blender.
 Strain juice through a cheesecloth.